levrone1987/PulseSpotter/README.md

 ### Installation

-To install Insightfinder, run the following command:
+To install PulseSpotter, run the following command:

 ```bash
 tbd